KudryashevLab/TomoBEAR/wiki/Modules.md

 # DynamoTemplateMatching

-The DynamoTemplateMatching module implements basically the template matching from dynamo but on a GPU.
+The DynamoTemplateMatching module re-implements the template matching from Dynamo but on a GPU.
 Because of the GPU usage the whole thing runs up to 15 times faster than the normal template matching implementation of dynamo.